Sound Blaster Live!: Sound Blaster Live! 5.1 and Sound Blaster Live! Platinum 5.1

 Sound Blaster Live!
-Dell OEM
+(Dell OEM, CT4780 and SB0200/0203)

 This card, marketed as a Sound Blaster Live!, did not have the full capabilities of the retail versions of Live!
 It used a different audio chip, not EMU10K1 but EMU10K1X, that is noticeably smaller with fewer pins.
 The chip does not accelerate DirectSound in hardware, nor EAX.
 The sale of this board by Dell created some controversy because it was not obviously marketed as an inferior or cheaper product.
 The card can be identified by its part number (SB0200/0203).

+There is also another Dell OEM card that Creative produced, the card is based on regular Sound Blaster Live! value card (CT4780) but can be distinguished by having a white connector for a front panel audio header for Dell PCs.
+When compared to CT4780, the Dell specific CT4780 had a different internal connector arrangement (the unpopulated I2S_IN connector on CT4780 was removed and effectivelly replaced by Dells front panel header).

+This card is based on Generation 2 of Sound Blaster Live! cards and uses EMU10K1-SFF or EMU10K1-JFF audio processor.

 Sound Blaster Live!
 5.1 Digital (Dell OEM, SB0220)

 This was a later, improved model.
 The EMU10K1 chip was restored, as was hardware EAX/DirectSound/DirectSound3D acceleration.
 Currently there are Windows drivers available for download from Creative's website (filename: (Dell) Driver Install Pack 2_10 Languages).
-It was recommended that recording should be done at 48 kHz sampling rate, as there was an issue with hardware down-sampling.
+It was recommended that recording should be done at 48 kHz sampling rate, as there was an issue with hardware downsampling.